adamrehn/ue4-docker/README.md

 This repository contains a set of Dockerfiles and an accompanying Python build script that allow you to build Docker images for Epic Games' [Unreal Engine 4](https://www.unrealengine.com/).
 Key features include:

-- The images contain a full source build of the Engine and are suitable for use in a Continuous Integration (CI) pipeline.
 - Both Windows containers and Linux containers are supported.
+- The `ue4-engine` image contains a full source build of the Engine and is suitable for developing Engine patches.
+- The `ue4-minimal` and `ue4-full` images contain an [Installed Build](https://docs.unrealengine.com/en-us/Programming/Deployment/Using-an-Installed-Build) of the Engine and are suitable for use in Continuous Integration (CI) pipelines.
 - Running automation tests is supported.
 - [conan-ue4cli](https://github.com/adamrehn/conan-ue4cli) support is included when building UE4 version 4.19.0 or newer.
-- An image containing an [Installed Build](https://docs.unrealengine.com/en-us/Programming/Deployment/Using-an-Installed-Build) of the Engine is also created for use when packaging Shipping builds of projects, although this behaviour can be disabled by using the `--no-package` flag when invoking the build script.
-- When building GPU-enabled Linux images and also building the `ue4-package` image, [UE4Capture](https://github.com/adamrehn/UE4Capture) support is also built by default, although this behaviour can be disabled by using the `--no-capture` flag when invoking the build script.
+- When building GPU-enabled Linux images and also building the `ue4-full` image, [UE4Capture](https://github.com/adamrehn/UE4Capture) support is also included.

 For a detailed discussion on how the build process works, see [the accompanying article on my website](http://adamrehn.com/articles/building-docker-images-for-unreal-engine-4).